jose987654/kodi-addons/.github/README.md

 **What's New in v1.2.0:**

-- Enhanced QR Code Authentication Dialog with bigger, more readable text
-- Fixed Cancel button functionality - now properly exits authentication
+- Fixed critical indentation errors in main.py
-- Improved retry logic - "Yes" properly restarts authentication with new QR code
+- Improved code stability and reliability
-- Centered text layout for better user experience
-- Better error handling and user feedback during authentication
+- Better error handling for authentication flow
+- Enhanced compatibility with Kodi installation process
+- Resolved Python syntax errors preventing addon from loading

 **What's New in v1.1.1:**

+- Updated to standard semantic versioning
-- Updated icon images
+- Updated fanart images with new Seedr design
+- Improved audio playlist support
-- Improved user interface
+- Enhanced user interface

 **What's New in v1.0.6:**